jebeom/VGD/README.md

     </tr>
   </table>
 </div>
-Initially, the critic training is unstable due to high TD error.
-During the early training phase (up to 500k environment steps), the guidance strength λ<sub>t</sub> gradually decreases, which coincides with the period of high critic instability.
-As training progresses and the TD error stabilizes, λ<sub>t</sub> increases correspondingly.
+Initially, critic training is unstable due to high TD error.
+During the early training phase (up to 500k environment steps), the guidance strength λ<sub>t</sub> gradually decreases, coinciding with this period of high critic instability.
+As training progresses and the TD error stabilizes, λ<sub>t</sub> increases accordingly.
 These results indicate that our dynamic guidance algorithm adapts to the critic's training stability over time.

-## Robustness to DDIM steps
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.

-# Conclusion

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.

 # Future Works
 - Distributional RL to capture value uncertainty
+  - We can adopt distributional reinforcement learning to explicitly model value uncertainty rather than relying on a deterministic value estimate.
+This uncertainty-aware value representation provides more informative guidance during policy optimization and is particularly important when fine-tuning diffusion-based policies, where inaccurate value estimates can destabilize training.
 - Fine-tuning VLA with Dynamic VGD
-  - Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+  - We can fine-tune a pretrained VLA model using Dynamic VGD.
+By leveraging distributional value estimates, Dynamic VGD balances exploration and exploitation throughout training, enabling stable optimization even during early phases when critic uncertainty is high.
 - Real-world Experiment
-  - Improving sample-efficiency
-  - Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.

-# Reference
-- VGD
-- DSRL
-- Distributional RL
+  - Our method demonstrates improved sample efficiency compared to baseline approaches, achieving stronger performance with fewer environment interactions.

 ## Citation